nyjc-computing/nyjc-computing.github.io/_posts/2025-02-03-ai-ml-fireside-chat.markdown

 ![A speaker, Huikang, standing at the front of a classroom next to a presentation slide titled 'Reflecting on my journey.'
 Students are seated attentively, with a cozy setup featuring chairs and bright walls.](/images/2025-02-03/AI_ML Fireside Chat 05.jpg)

 However, he was quick to point out that AI still has limitations, especially in tasks that are difficult to describe or require complex decision-making.
-“You need to be aware of what AI should be responding and what AI should not be responding,” Huikang advised, emphasising the importance of critical thinking in the age of AI.
+“You need to be aware of what a good response AI should look like, and what a poor response should look like,” Huikang advised, emphasising the importance of critical thinking in the age of AI.

 ## Preparing for a Tech Career